 BATTLING THE WINDS OF THE PASO SICO

 We had spent the best of part of two weeks struggling with sickness and acclimatisation.
 Locals were pretty sure we had caught the stomach infection by drinking water from the streams.
-We had been using our Steripen every-time, but that apparantly isn't much defence against the toxins that leak in to the water from the mines further up in the mountains.
+We had been using our Steripen dilligently to sterilize any water that didn't come from a bottle, but that apparantly isn't much defence against the toxins that leak in to the rivers from the mines further up in the mountains.
 We didn't have any antibiotics with us, and there weren’t any to be found in the two horse town of Santa Rosa de Tastil, so we decided to wait it out.
 Luckily there was a room full of beds in the town for tour-groups who come to see the nearby ruins, and we were given refuge.
 By the time a week had gone by, we were both in slightly better shape, but not ready to cycle.
 We put our bikes in the bottom of a bus and climbed the last 30 km to San Antonio de Los Cobres, gaining 600m in altitude to reach 3800m.

-Day one was an ordeal.
-We managed an early start, but from the word go the wind blasted us relentlessly from the front.
-There was no way to ride in each other's shadow, the dusty stoney track forcing us to move left and right in search of a good line..
+We managed an early start, but from the word go we were made painfully aware of what we were getting ourselves in to.
+The wind blasted us relentlessly.
+There was no way to ride in each other's shadow, because the sandy stoney track forced us to move left and right in search of a solid line.
 It was the most exhausting riding on our trip so far, and after a couple of hours of stopping and starting to catch our breath, and with very few kilometres behind us, we took shelter behind an empty church.

 We had a small lunch, trying to get in the mode of rationing our food sensibly, and pushed on.

 Shortly afterwards we were hit by the first dust-cloud.
 We saw a wall of sand and dirt moving towards us, and instinctively turned our faces away from it.
-For the next few seconds we were pelted with sand and pebbles, feeling them bouncing off our jackets.
-It only lasted a few seconds, but it was enough to give us a bit of a fright.
+For the next ten seconds sand and pebbles bounced off us like rain.

-The road steepened, and the dust-clouds increased in frequency.
-The road began to climb up a narrow valley with steep slopes rising up to our left and right.
+The dust-clouds increased in frequency, as the road began to climb up a narrow valley with steep slopes rising up to our left and right.
 I was starting to get headaches, sudden, short and strong, which I assumed were a mixture of dehydration, exhaustion and altitude.
 We needed to rest, but there was nowhere to hide from the wind.
-When a lonesome shrub appeared, about half a meter high and the same wide, Pia and cowered behind it.
+When a lonesome shrub appeared, about half a meter high and the same wide, Pia and I cowered behind it.

 Much to my relief, the next morning my headache had gotten better.
 We ate porridge, packed our bikes and headed back out in to the wind.
 For the first kilometre or so things seemed to have calmed down since the day before, but as we we neared a series of hairpin turns leading up to the first pass on the journey, it picked up again.
 Within twenty minutes it had grown so strong, that it almost stopped us in our tracks.

-The only thing we could do to make headway, was push our bikes, facing the floor, leaning in to the wind with all our weight like a reverse tug of war.
-Pia pushed in my wind-shadow, and in order to deal with the thin air, we found a rhythm of walking thirty steps, then stopping and counting sixty breaths, then we would walk another thirty steps.
+The only thing we could do to make headway, was push our bikes, facing the floor, leaning in to the wind with all our weight in a reverse tug of war with the elements.
+Pia pushed in my wind-shadow, and in order to deal with the scarce oxygen, we found a rhythm of pushing for thirty steps, then stopping and counting sixty breaths, then we would push for another thirty steps.
 When I would see a dust-cloud coming I would shout “Brace!”
-And the pebbles would bounce off us like rain.
-The only respite came when we reached the first hairpin turn, and suddenly had the wind behind us for 100m.
+And we would stand firm until the pelting was over.
+The only respite came when we reached the first hairpin turn, and had the wind behind us for a hundred or so meters.
 We could suddenly ride uphill without peddling.
 This was however short-lived, and we only had two or three stretches like this on the climb.

-At four in the afternoon, we had covered just five kilometres.
-We reached a crest, which meant at least a couple of kilometres downhill.
-The turns in the road meant that we were able to cycle part of the way down, but when we would turn a corner back in to the wind, it would either stop us in our tracks or take control of our bicycles, pushing us towards the edge the road, and the steep mountain-side.
-When this would happen, the only thing to do was drop the bike to the ground., and start pushing again.
+We reached a crest at the top of the hill at four in the afternoon, exhausted, and having covered just five kilometres.
+We now had some downhill in front of us, but the blasting was far from over.
+Some stretches of road were now hidden from the wind, which gave us some respite, but at any given corner, it would return with full force, take control of our bicycles, and push us towards the the steep drop to the valley floor below.
+When this would happen, the only thing to do was drop the bike to the ground and then start pushing again.
 We struggled on for another three kilometres, until we finally found the windbreak we had been hoping for, the ruin of an old stable, protecting us on three sides from the elements.